TylerTemp/docpie/README.md

 def moo_handler(pie, flag):
     print("Alright you got me.
-I'm an Easter Eggs.\n" "You may use this program like this:\n") print("Usage:")
+I'm an Easter Egg.\n" "You may use this program like this:\n") print("Usage:")
     print(pie.usage_text)